mustakrakishe/Cell-game/README.md

 # Cell game

 ## Introduction
-This is a simple two players-game based on HTML and pure JavaScript.
+It is a simple two players game based on HTML and pure JavaScript.
 So you can run it in your browser without the Internet connection. =)

 ## Game rules